FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 [@gomez-baenaGlucoseUptakeIts2008;
 @munoz-marinGlucoseUptakeProchlorococcus2017;
 @munoz-marinProchlorococcusCanUse2013] and amino acids [@zubkovDepthRelatedAmino2004].
-In future work we aim to test whether MIT9313 is using photosynthesis to drive CO~2~ fixation in low O~2~ environments, or whether PSII generation of O~2~ acts as an electron sink for respiration, using ATP for maintenance and to take up nutrients
+In future work could test whether MIT9313 is using photosynthesis to drive CO~2~ fixation in low O~2~ environments, or whether PSII generation of O~2~ acts as an electron sink for respiration, using ATP for maintenance and to take up nutrients